Tireis/TicTacToe/README.md

 # Connect4
-A simple Connect 4 game using html, css and js.
+A simple Connect 4 game using html, css and ts (not js).
 This connect 4 game should include different variants of the game.